wp-plugins/store-locator-le/readme.txt

 *Version 4.x is a major upgrade that is not compatible with the version 3.x or earlier add-on packs.*

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 2014-Nov (4.2.10+) =

+* Enhancement: Added settings for Google Maps for Work client ID activation to pass requests through the Google Maps Enterprise server.
+* Enhancement: Google Maps for Work will load the main map rendering from the Google Enterprise server if you have purchased a Google Enterprise key.
+* Enhancement: Google Maps for Word geocoding while loading locations is now supported.
+Requires your Google Enterprise Private/Crypto key.
+* Enhancement (4.2.10): Info Plugin Environment tab now reports available updates next to the installed version.
+* Fix: Location geocoding uses the Google Maps domain set in the User Experience tab to assist in non-USA based address encoding.
+* Fix: Clean up an add-on pack manager bug that consumes far more memory than necessary.

 = 2014-Oct (4.2.08+) =